redstrate/redstrate.com/content/blog/trinity-rerelease.md

 _Note: This is a very old screenshot, and later versions of the client looked much better than this.
 Unfortunately, I haven't found any later screenshots._

 This was written in Qt5 and QML, and even though I'm testing this ~3 years later - the codebase will still work!
-Yes that's right, thats a testament to _my old programming ability_, Qt backwards compatibility, and Matrix's specification conformance.
+Yes that's right, that's a testament to _my old programming ability_, Qt backwards compatibility, and Matrix's specification conformance.
 Pretty nice!
-For some reason, the directory and communities tab doesn't work but I haven't looked into why.
+For some reason, the directory and communities tab doesn't work, but I haven't looked into why.

-For historical purposes, it is now archived on my [sourcehut](https://git.sr.ht/~redstrate/trinity), along with it's old [AUR package](https://git.sr.ht/~redstrate/pkgbuilds/tree/main/item/trinity-git/PKGBUILD).
-You can read more on it's project page.
+For historical purposes, it is now archived on my [sourcehut](https://git.sr.ht/~redstrate/trinity), along with its old [AUR package](https://git.sr.ht/~redstrate/pkgbuilds/tree/main/item/trinity-git/PKGBUILD).
+You can read more on its project page.

 **Edit:** I updated the source code links to their new home at sourcehut.